A characterization of positive spanning sets with ties to strongly connected digraphs: Positive spanning sets

-Several remarks are in order regarding Definition~\ref{def:networkmat}.
+Several remarks are in order regarding Definition 3.3.
 First, note that there is no ambiguity in the definition as any path joining two vertices in $T$ is unique.
 Secondly, notice that we arbitrarily selected an ordering of the arcs in both $A$ and $\hat{A}$.
-Two network matrices defined using a different ordering of those arcs are structurally equivalent in the sense of Definition~\ref{def:structequiv}.
+Two network matrices defined using a different ordering of those arcs are structurally equivalent in the sense of Definition~\ref{def:structequiv} \cite[(36) p.277]{ASchrijver_2003}.
 In the rest of the paper, unless otherwise needed, we will not specify the arc ordering.
 Finally, one may consider the incidence matrix of a digraph $G=(V,A)$ as a network matrix associated with $G$ and with the spanning tree $T=(V \cup \{u\},\{(u,v)\}_{v \in V})$.

 In this paper, for simplicity, we focus on network matrices whose associated spanning tree $T$ is a subgraph of the associated digraph $G$, as such matrices are structurally equivalent to one another.
 For sake of completeness, we state and prove this property in the proposition below.

 \begin{proposition} Let $G=(V,A)$ be a strongly connected digraph with $|V|=n+1$ and $|A|=m$.
 Let $T=(V,\hat{A})$ with $\hat{A}\subset A$ be a spanning tree of $G$ and let $\mM \in \R^{n\times m}$ be the associated network matrix.
 Then, a matrix $\mM'$ is a network matrix for $G$ and a spanning tree $T'$ if and only if $\mM'=\mathbf{B}^{-1}\mathbf{MP}$ where $\mB\in\R^{n\times n}$ is nonsingular, $\cols(\mB) \subset \cols(\mM)$ and $\mP\in \R^{m\times m}$ is a permutation matrix. \end{proposition}